RadoKyselak/CreateML-multilabel-classification-annotation-format/README.md

 ## 🤔Why use this converter

-Currently, no online format converter can handle multi-label classification data from .csv to .json in a format compatible with CreateML.
+Currently, no online format converter can handle multi-label classification data from `csv` to `json` in a format compatible with CreateML.
 This repository fills that gap by providing an easy-to-use solution.

 ## Requirements